microsoft/ADBench/docs/cpp/Runner.md

 # C++ Runner

 ## Overview
-C++ Runner is one of _benchmark runners_ described in [Architecture.md](../Architecture.md).
+C++ Runner is one of the _benchmark runners_ described in [Architecture.md](../Architecture.md#benchmark-runners).
 C++ runner loads and runs _testing modules_, which in this case are dynamic shared libraries with ".dll" extension on all platforms.

 Each _testing module_ contains implementation of some alghorithm computing objective functions and their derivatives.
 Each objective should be supported by both runner and module to be benchmarked.